tobua/create-react-native-plugin/README.md

 npm run watch
 ```

-Running the above will watch the plugin `/src/` folder for any kind of changes and copy them over to the app which will then automatically hot-reload.
+Running the above will watch the plugin source code for any kind of changes, rebuild and copy over the changes to the app which will then automatically hot-reload.

 Don't forget to always check your plugin both on Android and iOS even though your not using native code the provided components might still differ depending on the platform.